anderson-aristotle/js-functions/README.md

 #### Reference types as arguments

 Reference types passed as arguments can be modified within the functions.
+It is often considered an [anti-pattern to modify an object that is passed to a function](https://softwareengineering.stackexchange.com/questions/208828/passing-an-object-into-a-method-which-changes-the-object-is-it-a-common-anti).

 ##### Demo - primitive data types as arguments